collin-mitchell/socure-docv-sdk-android/README.md

 # Predictive DocV Android SDK v5

+## What is this repository?

+This repository contains a sample Android application that demonstrates how to integrate Socure's Document Verification (DocV) SDK into your Android app.
+In simple terms, this SDK allows your app to:

+1. **Verify identity documents**: Let users scan their ID cards, passports, or driver's licenses directly through your app's camera
+2. **Prevent fraud**: Help confirm that your users are who they claim to be
+3. **Create a smooth verification process**: Guide users through the document scanning process with an easy-to-use interface

+Think of it as adding a digital ID checker to your app that can capture, analyze, and verify official documents - all while keeping user data secure and providing a good user experience.

+The sample app in this repository shows you exactly how to set up this functionality in your own Android application with step-by-step instructions and working code examples.

+---

 Learn how to quickly integrate with the Predictive Document Verification (DocV) Android SDK v5.

 >Note: The Digital Intelligence SDK is required for all DocV Android SDK v5 integrations.
 For more information, see [Digital Intelligence Android SDK Quick Start Guide](https://developer.socure.com/docs/sdks/digital-intelligence/android-sdk).